4.9 Star Rating All-American Pest Control Reviews 1303 Reviews

 Once you have a specimen, you'll need to inspect it.
 One of the easiest ways to differentiate a flea from a springtail is to look for antennae.
 Springtails have obvious antennae.
 The antennae on fleas are difficult to see.
 You may also examine the coloration.
 Fleas are reddish-brown.
 Springtails are multi-colored.

 These two characteristics should help you figure out what insect you're dealing with in your yard, but if you need a second opinion, we're happy to help.
-We can come and take a look or you can send a specimen to us and we'll have an in-house entomologist take a look at it.
+We can do a free home evaluation and come and take a look or you can visit our Ask a Bug Pro page and upload a photo to us.
+We'll have our in-house entomologist take a look at it.
 Our Hendersonville pest control experts are very familiar with the pests that plague our customers throughout Middle Tennessee.

 When Springtails or Fleas Get In